Product formulas for basic hypergeometric series by evaluations of Askey--Wilson polynomials: Introduction

-{We believe that our study, which is focused on formulas connecting (products of) $_2\phi_1$ series and balanced $_4\phi_3$ series (which are two of the most important families $q$-special functions; these series satisfy important properties, including difference equations that extend the hypergeometric equation, and other properties, in particular, their appearance in the theory of orthogonal polynomials, cf.\ \cite{Ismail}), forms a valuable contribution to the theory of basic hypergeometric series.
-We hope that the identities given here will be useful, for instance in studies related to combinatorial representation theory (where product and linearization formulas typically appear).}
+We believe that our study, which is focused on formulas connecting (products of) $_2\phi_1$ series and balanced terminating $_4\phi_3$ series, is a valuable contribution to the theory of basic hypergeometric series.
+These functions are two of the most important families of $q$-special functions.
+They satisfy important properties including difference equations that extend the hypergeometric differential equation, and in particular, their appearance in the theory of basic hypergeometric orthogonal polynomials, cf.~\cite{Ismail}.
+We hope that the identities given here will be useful, for instance in studies related to combinatorial representation theory, where product and linearization formulas typically appear.

-{Before turning to the Askey--Wilson polynomials in Section~\ref{sec:AW}, we recall some basic notions from the theory of basic hypergeometric series in the following Subsection~\ref{subsec:prel}.
-Further material concerns an overview of $_4\phi_3$ summations in Section~\ref{sec:4phi3}, and, as applications, the nonterminating product transformations in Section~\ref{sec:npt}.
-A short conclusion is given in the end in Section~\ref{sec:con}.}
+Before turning to the Askey--Wilson polynomials in Section~\ref{sec:AW}, we recall some basic notions from the theory of basic hypergeometric series in the following Subsection~\ref{subsec:prel}.
+Further material concerns an overview of $_4\phi_3$ summations in Section~\ref{sec:4phi3}, and, as applications, the nonterminating product transformations in Section~\ref{sec:npt} and a short conclusion is given in the end in Section~\ref{sec:con}.